Regardless of the state of the economy, some businesses seem to thrive like weeds while others fall behind.

 This is why you see some of the same items sold in the stationery department as you do in the home improvement department.
 The items are packaged differently to appeal to the reason people want the product – not to sell the product itself.

-For example, you can’t really sell packing tape by telling people how long it will last once they put it on the box, or what materials it’s made out of.
+You can’t sell packing tape by telling people how long it will last, or what materials it’s made of.
 The features of the product are not universally marketable because it has nothing to do with why people buy it.

-Packing tape is packing tape, but when it’s found in the stationery department, it’s more expensive, not as wide, and comes in shorter rolls with flimsy dispensers.
-Packing tape in the home improvement department is cheaper, comes in bulk packages, is on longer rolls, and has heavy-duty dispensers as an option.
-That’s because people shopping in the stationery department probably just need a little bit of tape, while people in the home improvement department probably have a bigger project.
+Packing tape is packing tape.
+However, when it’s found in the stationery department, it’s more expensive, narrow, and shorter.
+Packing tape in the home improvement department is cheaper, more bulky and longer.
+That’s because people shopping in the stationery department just need some tape, while people in other departments have bigger projects.

 In either case, people aren’t buying tape – they’re buying a closed box (or whatever else they’re taping up).